ceorkm/claude-design-system/commands/merge-it.md

 # Merge Design System

-Take the expanded analysis from `/generated/styles.md` and fuse it with the user's specific app concept to create a unified design system.
+Take the expanded analysis from `/generated/competitor-analysis.md` and fuse it with the user's specific app concept to create a unified design system.

 ## Input:
 - User's app concept (from their command message)
 - Target users and desired emotions
-- Expanded competitor analysis with philosophy and implementation guidance
+- Expanded competitor analysis from `/generated/competitor-analysis.md` (created by `/extract-it` and optionally enhanced by `/expand-it`)

 ## Process: